Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-In our approach, the BV-based regularization method allows us to seek general integrable functions with discontinuities, and we shall test on such conductivity fields displayed in Figure~\ref{twoj.sub.1} and Figure~\ref{fourj.sub.1}.
+In our approach, the BV-based regularization method allows us to seek general integrable functions with discontinuities.
+We carry out experiments on such conductivity fields displayed in Figure~\ref{twoj.sub.1} and Figure~\ref{fourj.sub.1}, which feature with sharp high conductivity regions in the background.
 In these examples, we follow a refinement approach: we start with an initial guess for the conductivity $\sigma$ given by $\sigma_0\equiv 1$ in $\Omega$ with the mesh size $h = 1/32$, and solve the minimization problem \eqref{DM} using FISTA with 200 iterations.
-Afterward, we refine the mesh size to $h = 1/64$ and use the terminal solution for the coarser mesh size $h = 1/32$ as the initial guess and perform 80 FISTA iterations for the fine minimization problem \eqref{DM}.
-The true conductivities $\sigma^\dag$ and the reconstructed conductivities $\sigma_h^\star$ are depicted in Figure~\ref{Fig.lable5} and Figure~\ref{Fig.lable6}.
+Afterward, we refine the mesh size to $h = 1/64$, use the terminal solution from the coarser mesh with $h = 1/32$ as the initial guess, and perform 80 FISTA iterations for the minimization problem \eqref{DM} on the refined triangulation.
+The true conductivities $\sigma^\dag$ and the reconstructions $\sigma_h^\star$ are depicted in Figure~\ref{Fig.lable5} and Figure~\ref{Fig.lable6}, and the noisy measurements are of noise level $\epsilon = 0.1\%$.

-The observations form previous examples remain valid, as our numerical method successfully captures the support of inhomogeneous conductivity and it is robust with respect to measurement as shown in Figure~\ref{Fig.lable5} and Figure~\ref{Fig.lable6}.
-In Figure~\ref{twoj.sub.2}, the two disjoint regions of inhomogeneity are captured and separated.
-The noisy measurements are of noise level $\epsilon = 0.1\%$.
-As for the more challenging case in Figure~\ref{Fig.lable6}, the distribution is also reconstructed with the four supports of inhomogeneity identified and separated.
-Although the magnitude of conductivity suffers from a loss due to the BV penalty terms, the distribution is still reconstructed well in both cases with only background conductivity as initial guess and no priori information, which verifies the effectiveness of the proposed algorithm.
+The observations from previous examples remain valid, as our numerical method successfully captures the support of the inhomogeneity and it is robust with respect to the measurement as shown in Figure~\ref{Fig.lable5} and Figure~\ref{Fig.lable6}.
+In Figure~\ref{Fig.lable5}, the two disjoint regions of inhomogeneity are captured and separated for both exact and noisy data.
+As for a more challenging case in Figure~\ref{Fig.lable6}, the overall profile stands out clearly with the four supports of inhomogeneity identified and separated well.
+Although the magnitude of the reconstruction suffers from a loss due to the BV penalty terms, the profile is still reasonable in both cases with discontinuous exact conductivity, which verifies the effectiveness of the proposed algorithm.

 \end{section}